 |None||25.9%-29.99% (Variable)||Up to $750|

 |First Digital NextGen Mastercard® Credit Card||First year: $75

 |First year: None

 |$95||35.99%||Minimum of $300|

-Although we've titled this article The Top Secured Cards for people with low credit scores, I thought it'd be helpful to mention a couple of secured options that can quickly increase your credit score so that you can make the switch from secure to unsecured as fast as possible and rebuild your credit.
-The two secured credit card options we'd like to mention are the Citi Secured Mastercard and the Chime Credit Builder Visa.
+Although we've titled this article The Top Unsecured Cards for people with low credit scores, I thought it'd be helpful to mention a a secured option that can quickly increase your credit score so that you can make the switch from secure to unsecured as fast as possible and rebuild your credit.

-The Chime credit builder visa is currently one of the best ways to quickly rebuild your credit.
+The Chime Credit Builder Secured Visa® Credit Card is currently one of the best ways to quickly rebuild your credit.
 On their website they say their card can increase your credit score by an average of 30 points.
 It’s also a no brainer from a cost perspective because the card has no annual fee, no interest, no minimum security deposit, and there is no credit check to apply.

 By using the Applied Bank® Unsecured Classic Visa® Card responsibly, those with bad credit can steadily improve their credit score.
 To open this unsecured credit card, you will have to pay several non-refundable fees, including a one-time fee of $89.
 Additionally, the annual fee starts at $75 and lowers to $45 in the second year.
 However, you can enjoy your entire first year with the card free of monthly charges.
 In the second year, this monthly charge then increases to $6.25 and continues on for all subsequent years.
 Even though the fees are steep, this card does not require a security deposit.

 Monthly Credit Reports Help You Build Credit Quickly